Catel/Catel.Docs/src/vnext/catel-mvvm/views/xaml/window-and-datawindow.md

 ## Introduction to the DataWindow

-When developing software in WPF or Silverlight, most developers always need the following three types of windows:
+When developing software in XAML, most developers always need the following three types of windows:

 -   OK / Cancel buttons for data windows;
 -   OK / Cancel / Apply buttons for application settings / options;